Gigia following a cat-friendly Rome itinerary

 Cat-Friendly Holidays in Italy: The Ultimate Rome & Lazio Itinerary

-Planning a cat-friendly Rome itinerary is the perfect way to experience the Eternal City and the surrounding Lazio region with your feline friend
+Planning a cat-friendly Rome itinerary is the perfect way to experience the Eternal City and the surrounding Lazio region with your feline friend.
+If you’re planning a broader journey, start with our complete guide to traveling Italy with your cat to understand the essential safety, transport, and accommodation rules before arriving in Rome.

 Rome, the Eternal City, is undergoing a feline-friendly revolution.
 In 2025/2026, the capital of Italy has become a premier destination for travelers who refuse to leave their cats behind.
 From the sun-drenched terraces of Trastevere to the quiet villas of the Aventine Hill, finding a hotel Roma con animali ammessi (pet-friendly hotel in Rome) has never been easier—provided you know where to look.